This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 14) Some customers can be a challenge.

 Most clients are as lovely as they can be.
-I’ve even had a couple of clients send me their new book with a thank you note on the inside cover letting me know how much they appreciated my efforts.
+I’ve even had a couple of clients send me their new books with thank-you notes on the inside covers, letting me know how much they appreciated my efforts.
 I treasure those kind comments and the books they worked so hard to bring to fruition.

-However, now and then, you’ll run into a customer that’s difficult to work with.
+However, now and then, you’ll run into a customer who’s difficult to work with.

-They may have high expectations or take a while to return your emails or send a payment.
+They may have high expectations or take a while to respond to your emails or send payment.

 For example, I had a client who was disappointed that I didn’t add keywords to her blog post to improve it for search engine optimization.
 Since when did proofreading involve adding words—unless the writer accidentally omitted them?